journeyapps/node-sqlcipher/README.md

 On Linux we dynamically link against the system OpenSSL / `libcrypto`.

-For Windows release binaries we keep static OpenSSL artifacts in `deps/`.
+For repository-based Windows builds we keep static OpenSSL artifacts in `deps/`.
 These can be refreshed with [vcpkg](https://github.com/microsoft/vcpkg) via `deps/openssl-windows.bat`.

 # API